 5. Create A Needs/Wants Kitchen Inventory

 A kitchen renovation project alone can feel overwhelming.
 There is simply so much choice in terms of look, style and functionality.
 Not to mention trying to stick within budget.
-The kitchen tends to be the one area you really don’t want get wrong, as you will be living with the consequences for many years.
-You may also be heavily reliant on the knowledge and design instinct of your kitchen supplier.
+The kitchen tends to be the one area you really don’t want get wrong, as you will be living with the consequences for years.
+You may also be reliant on the knowledge and design instinct of your kitchen supplier.
 However, don’t be daunted.
-As with everything renovation-related, it’s all in the planning.
+As with everything, it’s all in the planning.

-To assist your supplier in planning the layout of your new kitchen and realise a design that caters to current and future needs, your next lockdown decorating task is to create a comprehensive list of everything you’d like in your dream kitchen.
+To assist your supplier with layout planning so he or she can realise a design that caters to current and future needs, your next lockdown decorating task is to create a comprehensive list of everything you’d like in your dream kitchen.
 Separate the list into ‘absolute needs’ and ‘wants’.
-These twin lists should include: type and size of appliances; gas or electric hobs; flush or under-counter-mounted sinks with or without grooved work-surface draining; practical work surface options; freestanding kitchen gadgets such as toasters, kettles, coffee-makers and blenders and finally, everything you might need to store in the space such as cleaning materials, pots and pans, crockery, serveware, baking paraphernalia, glassware, cutlery, kitchen linens etc. Think also about how much space each group of items might require.
+These twin lists should include: type and size of appliances; gas or electric hobs; flush or under-counter-mounted sinks with or without grooved work-surface draining; practical work surface options; freestanding kitchen gadgets such as toasters, kettles, coffee-makers and blenders and finally, everything you might need to store in the space such as cleaning materials, pots and pans, crockery, serveware, baking paraphernalia, glassware, cutlery, kitchen linens etc. Think about how much space each group of items might require.

-Next, consider your storage likes and dislikes.
+Next, consider storage likes and dislikes.
 If space permits, would you prefer to avoid wall cabinets and opt for a low-level kitchen?
 Do you have a preference for deep drawers, plate racks, shallow cupboards, up-and-over cabinet doors or corner carousels?
 The best way to gauge and record your preferences is to browse a range of kitchen showrooms (once they open up again), collecting ideas and inspiration as you go.
-Having completed this research task, you can head to your chosen supplier, armed and informed with knowledge and possibilities as well as a wishlist that can be trimmed and adapted to suit your situation and budget.
-In fact, you can undertake a similar task – albeit less involved – for any hard-working space in your home, where functionality and ergonomics are key.
+Having completed this research task, you can head to your chosen supplier, armed and informed with knowledge and possibilities as well as a wish list that can be trimmed and adapted to suit your situation and budget.
+You can undertake a similar task – albeit less involved – for any hard-working space in your home, where functionality and ergonomics are key.